ubco-W2022T2-data301/project-group-group100/final_report_group47.md

 ![](/images/1EDA2.png)

 Upon analyzing the available data, we inferred that social support is positively and strongly correlated with happiness scores.
-The correlation between these two variables can be considered moderate to strong, with a significant number of data points ranging from 0.8 to 1.0.

-Numerous studies have demonstrated that social support is a critical determinant of individual well-being and happiness.
+The correlation between these two variables can be considered moderate to strong, with a significant number of data points ranging from 0.8 to 1.0.Numerous studies have demonstrated that social support is a critical determinant of individual well-being and happiness.
 Social support can be defined as emotional, instrumental, or informational resources provided by individuals' social networks.
 These resources can help individuals cope with stress and adversity, enhance their sense of belonging, and foster positive relationships.

 ![](/images/2EDA1.png)